kefortney/open-source-connector/contact.markdown

 title: Contact
 permalink: /contact/
 ---
 We are a collaboration between the Unversity of Vermont and Champlain college.
-The meetings are organized through [VERSO] (https://verso.w3.uvm.edu), UVM's Open Source Program Office.
+The meetings are organized through [VERSO](https://verso.w3.uvm.edu), UVM's Open Source Program Office.

 ## University of Vermont